anoma/anoma-blog/mariari/why-elixir.md

 ---
-title: Why Anoma
+title: Anoma in Elixir
 publish_date: 2024-10-08
 category: ecosystem
-image:
+image: media/DistOpFuture.png
 excerpt: Anoma is a decentralized operating system with heterogeneous trust.
 For developing Anoma we've been using Elixir.
 This choice is somewhat unconventional, and thus begs the question "why write Anoma in Elixir!?"

 ---